jasonrudolph/one-rep-max/README.md

 * Thanks to @brentonashworth and others at @relevance for ClojureScript One and for entertaining countless questions as I explored the ClojureScript landscape.
+* Thanks to @jgkite for lending a hand with styling the UI.
 * Thanks to @relevance for [Fridays], where much of this work took place.